Logo - Life.Understood.

 • The Ego Unveiled: Understanding why your mind resists this change and how to view that resistance with compassion rather than frustration.

-• Awakening Symptoms: Grounding your spiritual experience in the very real physical and emotional markers of change.
+• The Experience of Awakening: Grounding your spiritual experience in the very real physical and emotional markers of change.

 Pathway 2: The Alchemy of Healing